Non-intrusive reduced-order models for parametric partial differential equations via data-driven operator inference: Introduction

-Since its introduction, the OpInf framework has been expanded in several ways: transforming variables (lifting) to induce the requisite polynomial structure \cite{QKPW2020liftAndLearn,SKHW2020romCombustion}; approximating nonpolynomial nonlinearities via the discrete empirical interpolation method (DEIM) \cite{BGKPW2020opInfDeim}; regularizing the learning problem to enable performance on large-scale systems \cite{jain2021performance,MHW2021regOpInfCombustion}; re-projecting trajectories to exactly recover intrusive ROMs \cite{Peherstorfer2020reprojection}; and accounting for algebraic equations arising from lifting transformations \cite{KW2021_DAE}, to name a few.
-In these OpInf-based methods, parametric dependencies are addressed by learning separate ROMs for individual parameter samples, then interpolating either their reduced operators \cite{Peherstorfer2020reprojection,PW2016operatorInference} or their outputs \cite{KW2021_DAE}.
-In this paper, we show that the parametric structure of the governing equations of interest can be built directly into the OpInf regression problem, circumventing the need for interpolation, if the parametric dependencies have an affine form.
-Our contribution enables ROMs for affine parametric systems with multiple parameters since interpolation in more than one or two parameter dimensions quickly becomes challenging.
-Affine parametric problems have been studied frequently in the context of reduced basis methods \cite{Grepl05,RozHP08,Veroy05,Veroy03}, in which the preservation of the affine parametric structure by projection plays a key role \cite{BGW2015pmorSurvery}.
-The parametric structure preservation was also exploited in a recent OpInf work applied to the shallow water equations in non-traditional form \cite{YGBK2021}.
-The approach presented here includes the following key contributions: 1) formulating a general framework for parametric OpInf in a time-continuous setting, 2) implementing a robust regularization strategy in the learning problem, and 3) establishing a priori conditions for determining the well-posedness of the inference procedure.
+In this paper, we show that the parametric structure of the governing equations of interest can be built directly into the OpInf regression problem---circumventing the need for interpolation---if the parametric dependencies have an affine form.
+Affine-parametric problems have been studied frequently in the context of reduced basis methods \cite{Grepl05,RozHP08,Veroy05,Veroy03}, in which the preservation of the parametric structure by projection plays a key role \cite{BGW2015pmorSurvery}.
+The recent work \cite{YGBK2021} developed an OpInf framework for linear-quadratic affine-parametric problems in a semi-discrete setting, then applied the methodology successfully to the shallow water equations in non-traditional form with a single parameter.
+In this work, we pose the affine-parametric OpInf problem in the fully continuous setting and establish rigorous \emph{a priori} conditions for determining the well-posedness of the inference problem.
+These conditions can be used to inform the choice of parameter samples for training data.
+We extend the framework to systems of PDEs such that, different from \cite{YGBK2021}, the system-level parametric structure is exactly preserved.
+Leveraging this structure preservation, we propose a robust regularization strategy which can be tailored to specific PDE operators.
+This step is key for obtaining stable and accurate ROMs.
+Our approach is applied to problems with two- and four-dimensional parameter spaces, demonstrating that our framework enables ROMs for parametric PDE systems with multiple parameters.
+In summary, the approach presented here includes the following key contributions: 1) formulating a general OpInf framework for affine-parametric systems of PDEs in a time-continuous setting, 2) analyzing the associated well-posedness conditions, and 3) implementing a flexible regularization strategy in the numerical solution of the inference problem.

 The remainder of the paper is organized as follows. \Cref{sec:methodology} establishes the general methodology; \Cref{sec:pde_systems} extends the framework to systems of PDEs; \Cref{sec:computation} details the computational aspects of solving the parametric OpInf problem; \Cref{sec:numerics} presents two numerical examples; and \Cref{sec:conclusions} concludes the paper.